 All proceeds from our massed Come and Sing event will be divided between the following Hospices.
 Please use the links below to find out more about the wonderful work you will be helping to support.

 As one of the chosen charities for this event, Countess Mountbatten Hospice Charity couldn’t be more pleased.

-Naomi House and Jacksplace Hospices are thrilled to have been chosen as one of the beneficiaries of this unique event.
-Together they provide specialised, individualised care in a homely environment for life-limited children and young people and their families from across Berkshire, Dorset, Hampshire, Wiltshire, the Isle of Wight and parts of Surrey and West Sussex.
+Naomi House and Jacksplace Hospices provide specialised, individualised care in our hospices or in a family home for life-limited children and young adults and their families from across Berkshire, Dorset, Hampshire, Wiltshire, the Isle of Wight and parts of Surrey and West Sussex.

-We care for children from birth to 16 years at Naomi House and then provide a more grown up environment at Jacksplace for young people from 16 – 25 years.
-Our services are available 24 hours a day, 365 days a year and include respite care, emergency care ( if the child or a member of their family is unwell) and end of life and bereavement care to meet the families’ wishes.
-Sibling Support, to help the brothers and sisters of a life limited child, and an extensive range of play activities, together with our Naomi House at Home service for families who prefer to receive our help in their own home.
+We care for children from birth to 16 years at Naomi House and then for young adults from 16 to 35 at Jacksplace.
+Our services are available 24 hours a day, 365 days a year and include respite care, emergency care, end of life and bereavement care to meet the families’ wishes.

 To find out more please visit our website www.naomihouse.org.uk or call 01962 760060 or follow us on facebook /naomiandjack or twitter @naomiandjack.
 Regd.
 Charity No: 1002832